 The Financing Agreement requires us to have a minimum unrestricted cash balance of \$60.0 million.
 As of the filing date of this 10-Q Report, our cash balance was above the required minimum balance.
-Based on our current projections, along with financing that may be available to us under our at-the-market equity offering program relating to shares of our common stock, we anticipate that we will remain in compliance with the minimum cash balance covenant for the next twelve months from the issuance of the consolidated financial statements included in this 10-Q Report.
-In addition, we have reviewed numerous potential scenarios in connection with the impact of COVID-19 pandemic on our business and we believe that our existing cash reserves are sufficient to meet our cash needs arising in the ordinary course of business for the next twelve months from the issuance of the consolidated financial statements included in this 10-Q Report.
-However, if we are unsuccessful with the commercialization of IMVEXXY, BIJUVA, or ANNOVERA, if such commercialization is delayed, or if the continued impact of the COVID-19 pandemic on our business is worse than we anticipate, among other circumstances, we may consume funds significantly faster than we currently anticipate and our existing cash reserves would be insufficient to maintain compliance with the Financing Agreement covenants or satisfy our liquidity requirements until we are able to successfully commercialize IMVEXXY, BIJUVA, and ANNOVERA.
+Based on our current projections, along with financing that may be available to us under our at-the-market equity offering program (the "2021 ATM Program") relating to shares of our common stock, we anticipate that we will remain in compliance with the minimum cash balance covenant for the next twelve months from the issuance of the consolidated financial statements included in this 10-Q Report.
+In addition, we have reviewed numerous potential scenarios in connection with the impact of COVID-19 pandemic on our business and we believe that our existing cash reserves, along with financing that may be available to us under the 2021 ATM Program, are sufficient to meet our cash needs arising in the ordinary course of business for the next twelve months from the issuance of the consolidated financial statements included in this 10-Q Report.
+However, if we are unsuccessful with the commercialization of IMVEXXY, BIJUVA, or ANNOVERA, if such commercialization is delayed, or if the continued impact of the COVID-19 pandemic on our business is worse than we anticipate, among other circumstances, we may consume funds significantly faster than we currently anticipate and our existing cash reserves, along with financing that may be available to us under the 2021 ATM Program, would be insufficient to maintain compliance with the Financing Agreement covenants or satisfy our liquidity requirements until we are able to successfully commercialize IMVEXXY, BIJUVA, and ANNOVERA.

 The Financing Agreement also requires us to maintain certain minimum quarterly product net revenue requirements and several other restrictive covenants.
 These and other terms in the Financing Agreement have to be monitored closely for compliance and could restrict our ability to grow our business or enter into transactions that we believe would be beneficial to our business.
 If we are unable to maintain the minimum unrestricted cash balance, achieve any of the total minimum net revenue requirements or otherwise comply with any other covenant of the Financing Agreement, all or a portion of our obligations under the Financing Agreement may be declared immediately due and payable, which would have an adverse effect on our business, results of operations and financial condition.
-As of March 31, 2021, we were in compliance, in all material respects, with our covenants under the Financing Agreement.
+As of June 30, 2021, we were in compliance, in all material respects, with our covenants under the Financing Agreement.